vsiv16/flextype/README.md

 ## Installation

 The FlexType extension has been packaged as `flextype-0.0.1.vsix` and is included in this repository for download.
-For instructions on how to install the extension, please refer to [this guide](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).
+For instructions on how to install the extension after downloading the vsix package, please refer to [this guide](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).

 *FlexType will also be coming to the Visual Studio Marketplace soon!*
 <!-- [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ucdavis-decal.flextype). -->